Create mixed reality photos and videos

 Voice to record videos

-Cortana can also record a video.
-Say: "Hey Cortana, start recording."
-To stop a video, say "Hey Cortana, stop recording."
+On HoloLens (1st gen) or HoloLens 2, version 1903, say: "Hey Cortana, start recording."
+To stop recording, say "Hey Cortana, stop recording."

 Start menu to record videos